Multilingual large language models leak human stereotypes across language boundaries: Stereotype Leakage and Its Effects

 \subsection{Qualitative Results}

-Next, we examine the specific stereotypical associations that leak from one language to another and consider the potential influence of such strengthened associations.
-We focused on the ChatGPT model because it is more influenced by human stereotypes.
-For each source-target language pair and each group, we looked into the group's most associated traits from ChatGPT of the target language which were not rated as associated with the group according to human stereotypes of the target language, but match with human stereotypes of the source language.
-We observed two main types of leakages, wherein positive and negative representations become stronger for certain languages.
-In other words, we see the leakage of negative stereotypes while there are also cases when some groups acquire more positive representation.
-In addition, we observed a non-polar leakage, which refers to neither positive nor negative representations.
+We then delve into the specific stereotypical associations that transfer from one language to another, considering the potential impact of such strengthened associations.
+Our focus is on the GPT-3.5 model, where we observe the highest degree of stereotype leakage.
+For each source-target language pair that exhibits significant stereotype leakage based on our results, we examine the traits most strongly associated with each group in the target language.
+We pay particular attention to traits that are not deemed associated to the group according to target language human stereotypes but align with stereotypes from the source language.
+Our analysis identifies two primary types of leakage: the amplification of positive and negative associations for certain languages.
+Additionally, we observe non-polar leakages, which are characterized by associations that are neither positive nor negative.